 NSW Increases at Odds with Responsible Gambling Efforts

 The NSW Office of Responsible Gambling has been in the news quite often of late.
 It processes funds for various initiatives and programs dedicated to reducing gambling harm.
 It also provides more resources for anyone with gambling concerns.

 The Responsible Gambling Fund takes a portion of casino games licensing fees, through the Gaming Machine Act, and via the Treasury.
 It has led to significant funding for the overall responsible gambling strategic plan for 2018-2021.

 Millions are being invested in research, education and awareness, support services, partnerships, and technology and innovation.

-Most recently, the Office of Responsible Gambling commissioned and received a report from Flinders University to help determine future objectives and fill in the gaps where programs aren’t working as well as predicted.
-Further research will be conducted to identify more areas where funding would be helpful.
+Most recently, the Office of Responsible Gambling commissioned and received a report from Flinders University.
+This will help determine future objectives and fill in the gaps where programs aren’t working as well as predicted.
+Further research will identify more areas where funding would be helpful.